Content created: 2011-08-28

 The Greek forces used the port of Aulis as a gathering point.
 However, ill winds prevented their leaving the harbor.
 Divination revealed that Agamemnon, the Greek leader, had offended the goddess Artemis.
 (Sources vary on just how —drunken boasting seems to have been involved.)
 The goddess demanded the sacrifice of Agamemnon’s daughter Iphigenia if the ships were to leave.
 Iphigenia was sent for with the false promise that she was to be wed to the studly Achilles.
 On her arrival she was duly sacrificed, despite Agamemnon’s regret that duty required this of him.
 His wife, Clytemnestra, was furious, of course.
 This troubled family became the basis for several dramas of the Classical period in Greece.
-(An alternative version of the story has her rescued when Artemis substitutes a deer for her and makes her a priestess at a distant shrine.)
+(An alternative version of the story has Iphigenia rescued when Artemis substitutes a deer for her and makes her a priestess at a distant shrine.)

-The Greek forces, after raiding, marauding, and plundering many a Trojan ally or other hapless settlement en route (including Mysia, which was an ally of theirs but which they inattentively mistook for Troy), managed to secure the offshore island of Tenedos when Achilles slew King Tenes.
+The Greek forces, after raiding, marauding, and plundering many a Trojan ally or other hapless settlement en route (including Mysia, which was an ally of theirs but which they inattentively mistook for Troy), managed to secure the offshore island of Tenedos, where Achilles slew King Tenes.
 (This was a bad idea, since Tenes was a son of the god Apollo, who remained annoyed with Achilles throughout the Iliad.)

 They landed eventually on the shores of Ilium opposite it, and threw up a great wall of earth as a shelter for their camp.
 Behind this wall, close to the boats, they built themselves a village of huts, where they ended up living for ten long years as they tried to sack Troy while the Trojans tried to burn them in their boats.

 If they had ever thought that taking Troy was going to be easy, these years disabused them of the notion.
-Later tradition even holds that Kalchas, the official soothsayer of the Greek expedition, had a vision of a snake eating a bird and her eight chicks, telling him that Troy would fall only in the tenth year of the war.
+Later tradition even holds that Kalchas, the official soothsayer of the Greek expedition, had a vision of a snake eating a bird and her eight chicks, convincing him that Troy would fall only in the tenth year of the war.

-First one side and then the other had victories on the flat “Plain of Ilium” between the town and the Greek camp.
+First one side and then the other had victories on the flat “Plain of Ilium” between the town and the seaside Greek camp.
 Homer’s Iliad, probably written sometime about 800 BC or a little after (so four or five hundred years later), is set in the ninth year of war.
 At the point where Homer’s story opens, the Trojans have still never quite managed to force the Greeks out to sea (preferably in a violent storm), and the Greeks have never quite succeeded in their plans to storm their way inside Troy, slit Paris from his guggle to his zatch, grab Helen, take all the money, and leave the city a smoldering heap with no commercial future.
 And everybody on both sides is quite tired of the whole project and inclined to be a bit testy about it.